-Namecheap is also my preferred domain name registar, not just because of the price but also because Namecheap premium and easy to navigate dashboard they’ve build to manage all of your domain.
+Namecheap is also my preferred domain name registar, not just because of the price but also because Namecheap’s premium and easy-to-navigate dashboard they’ve built to manage all of your domains.

 To learn more about Namecheap, click here.

-PayPal’s my preferred payment processor since it allows me to capture, hold and exchange payments in several different currencies.
+PayPal is my preferred payment processor since it allows me to capture, hold, and exchange payments in several different currencies.

-While I now access most of my PayPal account through the consolidated Control app, I also keep PayPal on my iPhone to be able to dive into each of my PayPal account, transfer money and exchange currencies on the go.
+While I now access most of my PayPal account through the consolidated Control app, I also keep PayPal on my iPhone to be able to dive into each of my PayPal accounts, transfer money, and exchange currencies on the go.